CAST-genomics/haptools/docs/project_info/contributing.rst

 ---------------------
 To publish a new version of haptools:

-1. First, locate `the most recent haptools PR <https://github.com/CAST-genomics/haptools/pulls>`_ prefixed "chore(main)" created by our Github actions bot
+1. First, locate `the most recent haptools PR <https://github.com/CAST-genomics/haptools/pulls>`_ prefixed "chore(main)" created by our GitHub actions bot
 2. List an admin on our repository (currently: ``@aryarm``) as a reviewer of the PR and ask them to merge it
 3. The bot will automatically create a new version on PyPI and tag a release on Github
 4. A few hours later, bioconda will automatically detect the new release on PyPI and create a PR in `their repository <https://github.com/bioconda/bioconda-recipes/pulls>`_
 5. Check that all of the dependencies in the recipe have been updated properly.
 If they are, you should comment on the bioconda PR with "@BiocondaBot please add label"
 6. After 1-2 days, someone from the bioconda team will merge our PR and the version will get updated on bioconda.
 Otherwise, ping them a reminder on `Gitter <https://gitter.im/bioconda/Lobby>`_

+If the GitHub actions bot fails to create the release for any reason, you should refer to `these directions <https://github.com/googleapis/release-please?tab=readme-ov-file#release-please-bot-does-not-create-a-release-pr-why>`_.

 -----
 Style